Computationally and statistically efficient learning of causal Bayes nets using path queries: Preliminaries

 \begin{definition}[$\delta$-noisy partially-correct path query] Let $\Grm = (\Vrm, \Erm)$ be a DAG, and let $Q_\Grm$ be a path query.
 Let $\delta \in (0,1)$ be a probability of error.
 A $\delta$-noisy partially-correct path query is a function $\tilde{Q}_\Grm: \Vrm \times \Vrm \rightarrow \{0, 1\}$ such that $\tilde{Q}_\Grm(i, j) = Q_\Grm(i,j)$ with probability at least $1-\delta$ if $i \in \pi_\Grm(j)$ or if there is no directed path from $i$ to $j$. \end{definition}

 We will use the term noisy path query to refer to $\delta$-noisy partially-correct path query.
-Note that Definition \ref{def:noisy_query_1} requires a noisy path query to be correct \emph{only in certain cases}, when one variable is parent of the other, or when there is no directed path between both variables.
-We do not require correctness when there is a directed path of length greater than $1$ between both variables.
-Additionally, note that the uncertainty of the exact recovery of the transitive reduction of a CBN relies on answering multiple noisy path queries.
+Note that Definition \ref{def:noisy_query_1} requires a noisy path query to be correct \emph{only in certain cases}, when one variable is parent of the other, or when there is no directed path between them.
+We do not require correctness when there is a directed path between $i$ and $j$ and $i$ is not a parent of $j$, that is, when the path length is greater than 1.
+Note that the uncertainty of the exact recovery of the transitive reduction relies on answering multiple noisy path queries.